moinuddin3188/red-onion/README.md

 # Red Onion

-This is an online food delivery service.
+This is an online food delivery service provider web app.
 User can order their favarit food in this web site.

 ### Features